 As an aviation management student, you’ll have the opportunity to earn your pilot’s license and ratings, while also getting a solid foundation in management and organization.
 And since the aviation management program focuses on the core business structure of the aviation industry, you’ll gain advanced business knowledge that will help you prepare for a variety of aviation jobs after graduation.

-The MBA in Aviation Management program is also available online through our iLynn program, offering flexibility for those with work and family obligations.
+The MBA in Aviation Management program is also available completely online, which offers flexibility for those with work and family obligations.

 What you’ll learn through the MBA in Aviation Management program

 - Organization and control of airports, aircrafts and crew

 - Management and maintenance operations